Why Paul McCartney wrote Hey Jude for Julian Lennon

 The Beatles - Hey Jude

-One of the greatest singles of all time has been featured in the TV series Ted Lasso.
+One of the greatest singles of all time is now making a return on the football terraces thanks to England midfielder Jude Bellingham.
 But what was the original title and who was it about?

-2023 saw the song Hey Jude enjoy a resurgence of popularity due to its inclusion in the comedy-drama series Ted Lasso - musician Alex Vargas performs a distinctive cover of the Beatles classic in the latest series of the Apple TV+ show.
+2023 saw the song enjoy a resurgence of popularity due to its inclusion in the comedy-drama series Ted Lasso - musician Alex Vargas performed a distinctive cover of the Beatles classic in the latest series of the Apple TV+ show.

 Hey Jude Pub Busking (Good Quality) | Crown and Anchor | Ted Lasso 3x08